-The touch voltage limits vary somewhat between standards and jurisdictions, from 50 Vac to as low as 25 Vac in dry conditions, and as low as 6 Vac in damp or wet locations.
+The touch voltage limits vary somewhat between standards and jurisdictions, from 50 Vac to as low as 25 Vac in dry conditions and as low as 6 Vac in damp or wet locations.
 The touch voltage is the voltage that will exist during a single fault on the exposed conductive parts of a product.
 The design goal is to limit this voltage as much as possible so that the shock current is limited to as low a value as possible.
-The shock current is what does the damage, but the touch voltage is what creates the shock current.
+The shock current does the damage, but the touch voltage creates the shock current.
 Shock currents less than 30 mA are generally considered low risk for most non-medical products.

-To finally get a voltage range we have to read a bit further down in to find the limits for the voltage bands.
+To finally get a voltage range, we have to read a bit further down in to find the limits for the voltage bands.

 In the schematic above, there are differences in the construction of the transformers used to supply the xELV sources, as well as differences in the overcurrent protection used and the use of secondary earthing.
 Since we are talking about PELV in the article, let’s focus on that construction.

 The secondary circuit is also bonded to earth, which helps to stabilize the secondary voltage with respect to earth.
 The earthing connection also ensures that electrical faults between the un-earthed secondary conductor and any conductive parts that are also bonded to earth, such as a power supply chassis, for example, will result in the overcurrent protective device operating.
-The overcurrent device is what provides the shock protection, assuming that the PELV source is capable of more than 30 mA.
+The overcurrent device provides shock protection, assuming that the PELV source is capable of more than 30 mA.

 PELV systems must be run separately from all other systems except SELV.
 Basic insulation is required between SELV and PELV systems.